g3ntile/parentToNearestBone/README.md

 5. enjoy

 Keep in mind:
 it will parent the object based on its origin.
-It will guess better if the origin is on one extreme, the "head" from the bone's point of view
+It will guess better if the origin is on one extreme, the "head" from the bone's point of view.

 I'm not a developer, just a Blender user with some limited python skills, please be kind, this may indeed have errors.

 CALL FOR HELP: